-The exact same applies for e-learning.
-The right e-learning platform gives your learners an interactive, engaging training experience that’s just as meaningful as in-person training.
+The exact same applies to e-learning.
+There are many benefits of e-learning for employees.
+And the right e-learning platform gives your learners an interactive, engaging training experience that’s just as meaningful as in-person training.
 But the emphasis here is on the “right” platform.
 Choose your approach wisely, and watch those soft skills grow within your organization.

 Here are three ideas for using e-learning to meet your company’s soft skills training needs.

 Modern e-learning platforms let you create rich, immersive learning modules.
-This turns topics likes conflict resolution and interpersonal communications into interactive, scenario-based learning activities:
+This turns topics like conflict resolution and interpersonal communications into interactive, scenario-based learning activities:

 Make sure that the scenarios you present are realistic.
 They should apply specifically to the employee’s work situation.
 Add details that evoke the employee’s real-life workplace.

 Soft skills are all about developing better habits.
 This is a gradual process.
 It takes frequent reminders or “nudges” to get people moving in the right direction on their soft skills.

 Microlearning is a useful e-learning tool for serving small nuggets of useful information to your learners.
 It can be offered in the form of push notifications from your mobile e-learning platform, or as small training modules that cover a single, bite-sized lesson each day.